The Greater Newark Sustainable Farming Practices and Local Entrepreneurship Program

 Status: Complete

 Demonstration Beds will be created by each of the 12 participants, allowing for hands-on experiential learning.
-The landscape architect, garden design/horticulture advisor, and director of the Form Design Studio will meet with the trainees and work with them to design their garden beds and signage for their demonstration bed projects.
+The landscape architect, garden design/horticulture advisor and Co-PIs worked with the participants in a workshop and in the garden to design their garden beds.
+The Director of the Form Design Studio will meet with the trainees and work with them to design their garden beds and signage for their demonstration bed projects.
 Workshop trainers will be available for trainees to ask for advice during their year-long demonstration bed project.

-Accomplishments: We continue to work with trainees on their demonstration beds and developing the demonstration area as workshops continue in an extended format as described with the participants working on the workshops directly.
-The demonstration garden has become an amazing addition to the block and this year the demonstration beds taken care of by the participants has grown tremendous amounts of food and plants and is noticed by many in the neighborhood and beyond.
-There is great interest in the workshops going on in the space.
+Accomplishments: We continued to work with trainees on their demonstration beds and developing the demonstration area as workshops continued in an extended format as described with the participants working on the workshops directly.
+The demonstration garden has become an amazing addition to the block and this year the demonstration beds have grown tremendous amounts of food and plants and was noticed by many in the neighborhood and beyond.
+There was great interest in the workshops going on in the space, and there were more workshops with farmers and their facilitators in the Spring through 2024.
+The project team worked with the Healing Garden to create signage for the land acknowledgement at the space (installed in Spring 2025).

-November 2023 — the 12 demonstration beds will be cleaned and ready for next year to remain in the garden.
+November 2023 — the 12 demonstration beds will be cleaned and ready for next year for participant work in the garden.

 Status: Complete